TrollDagger/TrollDagger/README.md

 - 👋 Hi, I’m George Androulakis
 - 👀 I’m interested in Web & Software Development
-- 🌱 I’m currently learning Laravel & SQL databases
+- 🌱 I’m currently learning MEAN Stack

 <!---
 TrollDagger/TrollDagger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.